conda/conda-docs/docs/source/get-started/download.rst

 Should I choose GUI installer or command line installer?
 --------------------------------------------------------

-Whether you are on Linux, OSX or Windows, there is an installer to make it easy for you.
+Whether you are on Linux, OS X or Windows, there is an installer to make it easy for you.

 * If you do not wish to enter commands in a terminal window, choose the GUI installer.
 * If GUIs slow you down, choose the command line version.